 Every individual is different from others.
 Similarly, if one language is suitable for one, it may not be ideal for another.
 When it comes to foreign language learning for people with Dyslexia, one must be aware of Opaque and Transparent Language differences.

 Still, it is entirely up to each person which foreign language he/she chooses to learn.
 Liberty to choose has an entirely different impact on an individual’s learning.
 It’s significant if he/she follows his/her interest rather than indulging in facts.
-Yet, if he/she is unable to decide or deem every language as equal, then he/she should opt for a transparent phonetic system.
+Yet, if he/she cannot decide or deem every language as equal, then he/she should opt for a transparent phonetic system.
 Head over to Teacher Catalina to learn Spanish!

 Let’s have a look at some savvy strategies we compiled for people with Dyslexia.